 In Addition to body fitness, physical exercise also has benefits for optimal brain function.
 The psychological benefits in fact are almost as beneficial and very compelling.
 Physically active people show significantly lower symptoms of depression.
 People who exercise 30 minutes everyday were almost half as likely to be depressed.
 Exercise releases a hormone called endorphins to the brain, which creates a sense of wellbeing and gives a temporary “joyful” high.
 Exercise also increases alpha wave activity to the brain.
 These positive brain waves have you clear your mind and focus.
 Getting adequate exercise on a daily basis will not only ensure that you are physically healthy, it will also keep your brain function in check.

-In addition to a nutritious diet, it’s equally important to include brain boosting supplements to your daily diet plan.
+In addition to a nutritious diet, it’s equally important to include brain boosting vitamin E to your daily diet plan.
 Their are primarily three brain boosting supplements, which are:

 If you aren't getting enough sunlight, vitamin D supplements will give you the much needed boost to overall health.
 However, a little known fact is that Vitamin D supplements can help long term brain related illnesses like dementia.
 A study by Wadia college in Pune found that over 30% of people in India are deficient in Vitamin D. This does come as a surprise as India has ample exposure to sunlight.
 However, if you do find yourself in this situation, Vitamin D supplements are a sure shot hack to make up for the deficit.

 A little known fact about vitamin B is that it provides the brain with the necessary boost.
 There are primarily three types of vitamin B that play a role in brain function: B6, B9 (folate), and B12.
 Supplements can make up for any loss of any of the three primary brain boosting supplements.